AthletiFi/card-factory/docs/front-card-generation.md

 The script will process all PNG files, cropping out excess transparent space and converting them to WebP format.

-### 8.3 Rename WebP Files
+### 8.3 Rename WebP Files (optional)

-You must remove spaces from the WebP filenames so that they do not have spaces.
-This is needed so that the url will work when the files are loaded into s3.
-Otherwise s3 will replace spaces with `%20` and then the filenames will not match with the records we add into the database.
+If your WebP filenames include spaces, you must remove them from before uploading into s3.
+This is necessary for proper URL formatting when the files are loaded into S3.
+Otherwise S3 will replace spaces with `%20` and then the filenames will not match with the records we add into the database.

 1. In the same `scripts/shell/front-step8/` directory, run the `[replace_spaces_with_hyphens.py](../scripts/python/) script: